 Whether you call it a framework, groundwork, or a playbook – part of owning a franchise means following a prescribed business plan.

 You’ll know exactly which products or services you’ll be selling.
 And you may be training staff on running the business too.
-The best franchise for a salesperson should have all of the equipment and supplies you need to get off to a great start as well.
+The best franchise for a salesperson should have all of the equipment and supplies you need to get off to a great start.

 3. The franchise’s buying power will help you cut costs.

-When a franchise business is large enough, they can purchase in bulk and pass on savings.
+When a franchise business is large enough, it can purchase in bulk and pass on savings.
 They may offer training opportunities for not just management, but for staff too.
-This training can be beneficial for a new business owner who hasn’t managed employees before.
+This training can benefit a new business owner who hasn’t managed employees.